 There are two countries, identical in terms of consumer preferences, income and production technologies.
-The benchmark model encompasses two polar degrees of market structure.
-The first case, indexed by N, is that of autarchy by which electricity markets are entirely national.
-Instead, there are transmission lines with sufficient capacity to equalize the electricity price across the two countries in the second case of perfect market integration, indexed by I. I consider the intermediary case of partial market integration in Section 3.
+The benchmark model encompasses two polar degrees of market structure, M = N, I. Index N refers to the case of purely national electricity markets, meaning there is no electricity trade between the two countries.
+Instead, there are transmission lines with sufficient capacity to guarantee a free flow of electricity and equalize prices across the two countries in the second case of perfect market integration, indexed by I. I consider the intermediary case of partial market integration in Section 3.